gb-it/codejam-cap-nodejs/exercises/09/readme.md

 ## Summary

-While this was a little intense as far as creation of artefacts was concerned, we hope you agree that for little effort, and based on a great foundation, a lot of power can be wielded!
+While this was a little intense as far as creation of artefacts was concerned, we hope you agree that for little effort, and based on a great foundation, a lot can be achieved!

 ## Questions

-1. Where would further apps logically live in this logical structure?
+1. Where might further apps be defined live in this logical structure?

 1. What other features can you imagine being useful to users and supported by Fiori Elements and annotations?